Schedule a Session

 But your purpose deserves protection.
 And that starts with boundaries.

-As one client said: “Learning about my Energy Mode made it easier to say no — without guilt.”
+As one client said: “Working with Denise made it easier to for me to be honest when I had fatigue, and to say no — without guilt.”

 2. Try the “Micro-Map” Method: Shrink the Task to Regain Momentum (one of my personal favorites!)